ScopeLift/umbra-protocol/README.md

 cp frontend/.env.example frontend/.env # please edit the .env with your own environment variable values cp umbra-js/.env.example umbra-js/.env # please edit the .env with your own environment variable values yarn install # installs dependencies for each of the 3 packages.
+Also builds umbra-js. yarn test # runs the test suite for each package

+# Additional commands also available from the workspace root:
-Also builds umbra-js. yarn build # builds each of the 3 packages yarn clean # removes build artifacts for each of the 3 packages yarn lint # lints each of the 3 packages
+yarn build # builds each of the 3 packages yarn clean # removes build artifacts for each of the 3 packages yarn lint # lints each of the 3 packages